dcos/dcos/README.md

 ## What's happening under the covers

-If you look inside of the bash script `build_local.sh` there are the commands with discriptions of each.
+If you look inside of the bash script `build_local.sh` there are the commands with descriptions of each.

 The general flow is to:
  1. Check the environment is reasonable